alfin3/lisp-seq-cause-search/README.md

 An input data set consists of sequences of discrete tokens.
 Each sequence is associated with a continuous or discrete value.

 A rule is a conjunction of disjunctions.
 A conjunction across sequence positions constrains a rule, whereas XOR disjunctions across literals at each sequence position relax a rule.
-A rule satisfies a subset of sequences in the input data set.
+A rule satisfies a subset of sequences in the data set.
 An objective function maps the sequences satisfied by a rule to a real value.

 The search algorithm provides a local search for rules with a minimized or maximized value of an objective function, and a minimized sequence variance for interpretability purposes.
-The latter property is formulated outside an objective function and is enabled by i) constructing each disjunction in a start rule from the largest (or a large) set of literals satisfied in the data set, and ii) setting a preference for literal deletion over literal addition in a search step.
+The latter property is formulated outside the objective function and is enabled by i) constructing each disjunction in a start rule from the largest (or a large) set of literals satisfied in the data set, and ii) setting a preference for literal deletion over literal addition in a search step.

 **Asymptotic Analysis**

 The below analysis is based on the provided implementation of a local search step.
-To move from a solution to the next solution according to a given objective function, three literal deletion options are considered: <br/>
+To move from a solution (a rule) to the next solution according to a given objective function, three literal deletion options are considered: <br/>
-1) choose a random (false) satisfied data instance, and then choose a POSITION and a LITERAL in the data instance whose deletion optimizes the objective function,
+1) choose a random (false) satisfied data instance, and then choose a POSITION and a LITERAL in the data instance whose deletion minimizes/maximizes the objective function,
-2) choose a RANDOM POSITION in the current solution, and then choose a LITERAL whose deletion optimizes the objective function,
+2) choose a RANDOM POSITION in the current solution, and then choose a LITERAL whose deletion minimizes/maximizes the objective function,
-3) chose a RANDOM LITERAL in the current solution, and then choose a POSITION where the deletion of the literal optimizes the objective function.
+3) chose a RANDOM LITERAL in the current solution, and then choose a POSITION where the deletion of the literal minimizes/maximizes the objective function.

 If a pre-defined enrichment threshold is reached, the best of 1-3 is always chosen.
 Otherwise, a) the best of 1-3 is chosen with some probability, b) a random option of 1-3 is chosen with some probability, or c) a literal is added to the current solution with some probability.

 Given

-N: size of the data set of sequences <br/>
+N: the size of the data set of sequences <br/>
-T: number of positions in each sequence <br/>
+T: the number of positions in each sequence <br/>
-L: max number of literals at a position <br/>
+L: the maximum number of literals at any position <br/>
-S: number of local search steps <br/>
+S: the number of local search steps <br/>

 we obtain